Bl. Francis Jordan SDS

 You are welcome to send information of any graces received through the intercession of Blessed Francis Jordan to:

 tel. +39 06 686 291

-We invite you to visit Father’s Jordan tomb.
+We invite you to visit our Motherhouse and pray at the relics of our Founder.
 Please contact us in advance so we can welcome you.

 First Superior General of the Congregation of the Sisters of the Divine Saviour